harsha01bathala/percentage-and-study-hours-dependency/README.md

 Navigate to URL http://localhost:5000
 You should be able to view the homepage as below : alt text

-Enter valid numerical values in all 3 input boxes and hit Predict.
+Enter valid numerical values in input boxe and hit Predict.

 If everything goes well, you should be able to see the expected percentage on the HTML page! alt text